 History stands at the base of Gibralfaro hill with the preserved palace structure of Alcazaba of Málaga, a Muslim monument partially constructed in 1057 using stone materials from the 1st century AD Roman Theatre that stands in front of it.
 The hilltop Castillo de Gibralfaro Castle was built to protect the Alcazaba, captured in 1487 by the Catholic Monarchs during the Reconquista that drove out the Moors and used as a residence by the King.
 Visitors also come here for the sweeping views over the city.
 Monuments from the Christian era of Malaga include monasteries and basilicas and the commanding Renaissance allure of the Malaga Cathedral (Catedral Nuestra Señora de la Encarnación).

-Art enthusiasts can follow Picasso’s trail at number 15 Plaza de la Merced – the building where he was born in 1881 – before heading to the 16th century Renaissance beauty of Buenavista Palace, home to the Museo Picasso Málaga (Malaga Picasso Museum).
+Art enthusiasts can follow Picasso’s trail at number 15 Plaza de la Merced – the building where he was born in 1881 – before heading to the 16th-century Renaissance beauty of Buenavista Palace, home to the Museo Picasso Málaga (Malaga Picasso Museum).
 Break up a tour of Malaga’s highlights with a trip to one of the 15 city beaches.

-Pin It for Future Planning
+Save for Future Planning

 Disclaimer: This article was created in collaboration with the Tourism Office of Spain as inspiration for when we can travel again.
 For further Spain travel advice and help planning your trip, visit Spain’s official tourism portal.
 Borders of Adventure maintains full editorial control of the content published on this site.